-Jean puts ideas “into play.”
-Her art references the structures, moves, and rules of games, with the audience as fellow players.
+“Playing dirty” describes the imagery in Jean’s current work.
+Her art references the structures, moves, history, and rules of games.
 How can sculptural objects suggest a disturbance of rules, a struggle with conventions, and provide an antidote to the exhaustion of 21st century life?
 Setting aside the obvious pleasure of fun, how can PLAY express resistance?

 In Jean’s artwork, the function of familiar portable objects like money or dice is altered and rigged to help refocus our use of small, common materials to make big, consequential decisions.
 Buy that house — flip a coin.
 Marry that person — throw the dice.
 Jean often incorporates amulets and gestures that evoke our never-ending hope for fortune, even while we are all cheating, bluffing, or trying to fix the game.